The History of Breitling

 Leon Breitling established his namesake brand in the Jura Mountains of Switzerland in 1884.
 The business started as a modest workshop.
 They specialized in chronographs and other precision watches for sports, science, and industrial purposes.
 After just a few short years, Breitling started to take off and outgrew its small studio.
 In 1892, they relocated to La Chaux de Fonds, which was the center of watchmaking at the time.

-The brand’s revered founder passed away a little over a decade later, leaving the business in the hands of his son, Gaston.
-He took note of the rapid evolution and expansion of aviation in WWI and the need for precision tools for pilots.
-He shifted the brand’s focus to creating pilot’s watches, and his work quickly paid off.
+The brand’s revered founder passed away a little over a decade later.
+This left the business in the hands of his son, Gaston.
+He took note of the evolution and expansion of aviation in WWI and the need for precision tools for pilots.
+Soon, Gaston shifted the brand’s focus to creating pilot watches, and his work quickly paid off.
 In 1915, Breitling introduced its first chronograph wristwatch.
 The first Breitling watch was an immediate success, and Gaston continued to hone the brand’s efforts on developing pilot watches.
 In 1923, he released another development: the first independent chronograph push piece.
 This advancement separated the stop and start functions.
 Ultimately, it proved to be particularly useful in calculating flight times as well as timing sports competitions.

 Breitling’s Early Partnerships

 By 1932, Gaston was ready to retire but wanted to ensure the brand remained in the family.
 Soon, his son, Willy, took his place at the head of the company.
 He helped Breitling secure partnerships with both the British Royal Airforce and the United States Army.
 In addition, he continued to further the work of his father and grandfather by focusing on innovating the chronograph function.